Vaccination policy: Australia

 In an effort to boost vaccination rates in Australia, the Australian Government decided, starting on 1 January 2016, certain benefits (such as the universal "Family Allowance" welfare payments for parents of children) would no longer be available for conscientious objectors of vaccination.
 Those with medical grounds for not vaccinating continue to receive such benefits.
 The policy is supported by a majority of Australian parents as well as the Australian Medical Association (AMA) and Early Childhood Australia.
 In 2014, about 97 percent of children under seven were vaccinated, although the number of conscientious objectors to vaccination had increased by 24,000 to 39,000 in the previous decade.

 The government began the Immunise Australia Program to increase national immunization rates.
 They fund a number of different vaccinations for certain groups of people.
 The intent is to encourage the most at-risk populations to get vaccinated.
 The government maintains an immunization schedule.

 In most states and territories, children can consent to vaccinations if they are judged Gillick competent; normally, this applies to children aged 15 or older.
 In South Australia, the Consent to Medical Treatment and Palliative Care Act 1995 allows children 16 and older to consent to medical treatment.
 Additionally, children under this age can be immunized if judged capable of informed consent.
 In New South Wales, children can consent to medical treatment at the age of 14.

 When several COVID-19 vaccines were nearing completion in November 2020, Australian Prime Minister Scott Morrison announced that all international travelers who fly to Australia without proof of a COVID-19 vaccination would be required to quarantine at their own expense.

 It is also lawful for workplaces in Australia to mandate vaccines.
 The legality of this was upheld in the Fair Work Commission case Kimber v Sapphire Coast Community Aged Care Ltd in 2021.

 Austria

 Austrian vaccine recommendations are developed by the National Vaccination Board (de), which is part of the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.

 Children aged 14 and older can be vaccinated without parental consent.
-Starting in February 2022, COVID-19 vaccines are mandatory for all residents over the age of 18.